mikelawrence/ESPHome-Parking-Assistant/README.md

 The LED connector has 4 wires.
 * **PD**: This is the LED voltage wire, often labeled 12V+ or 5V.
 This PCB support up to 3A at any voltage as long as the correct USB-C PD Power Source is connected.
 * **33Ω**: This is data line with a 33Ω series resistor.
 Use this for longer wire runs over 10ft.
 * **249Ω**: This is the same data line but with a 249Ω series resistor.
-Use this for shorter wire runs of less than 10ft.
+Use this for shorter wire runs.
 * **GND**: This is minus side of the LED voltage.

 > [!NOTE]
 > Connect only one of 33Ω or 249Ω to your LED Strip.

 > [!NOTE]
-> 12V RGB LEDs run just fine on 9V.
+> Many 12V RGB LEDs run just fine on 9V.
 In fact running at 9V may extend their life expectancy.

 ## Configuration
 ### STUSB4500 Configuration
 > [!CAUTION]
-> When configuring the STUSB4500 for the first time you should realize the default configuration will allow up to 20V on V<sub>BUS</sub>.
+> When configuring the STUSB4500 for the first time you should realize its default configuration will allow up to 20V on V<sub>BUS</sub>.
 This PCB works fine with 20V but this voltage is passed to the LED connector.
 Make sure your LEDs are disconnected before configuring the STUSB4500.

 1. Uncomment either the 12V LED section or the 5V LED section in the ```config.yaml``` file.
 2. Uncomment ```flash_nvm: true``` in the ```config.yaml``` file